paulomach/mysql-public-oci/HACKING.md

 # Contributing

 In Ubuntu, MySQL is available as a `.deb` package.
-For this reason, this image was built by installing the MySQL Ubuntu Focal package inside a docker container.
+For this reason, this image was built by installing the MySQL Ubuntu 21.04 LTS package inside a docker container.

 In order to contribute to the MySQL OCI image, do the following: